 The Board recognises the importance of maintaining a system of internal controls in order to safeguard the shareholders' investments and the Company's assets.
-The Company has outsourced its internal audit functions to independent internal auditors, RSM Risk Advisory Pte Ltd ("RSM") for FY2020 who has a direct reporting line to the AC and assist the AC in overseeing the implementation of improvements required on internal control and risk management system weaknesses.
+For FY2021 the Company has outsourced its internal audit functions to independent internal auditors ("IA"), RSM Risk Advisory Pte Ltd ("RSM") who has a direct reporting line to the AC and assists the AC in overseeing the implementation of required improvements to the internal control and risk management system.

 The internal audit function is expected to meet the standard set by internationally recognised professional bodies including the International Standards for the Professional Practice of Internal Auditing set by The Institute of Internal Auditors.
-The internal auditors have unfettered access to all the Company's documents, records, properties and personnel, including access to the Board, the AC and the Management to perform their internal audit review, where necessary, and have the right to seek information and explanation.
+The Internal Auditors has unfettered access to all the Company's documents, records, properties and personnel, including access to the Board, the AC and the Management to perform their internal audit review, where necessary, and has the right to seek information and explanation.

-The appointed internal auditors report directly to the AC and are responsible for assessing the reliability, adequacy and effectiveness of the system of internal controls that are in place to protect the funds and assets of the Group, ensuring control procedures are complied with, assessing if the operations of the business processes under review are conducted efficiently and effectively, and identifying and recommending improvements to internal control procedures, where required.
+The appointed IA reports directly to the AC and is responsible for assessing the reliability, adequacy and effectiveness of the system of internal controls that are in place to protect the funds and assets of the Group, ensuring control procedures are complied with, assessing if the operations of the business processes under review are conducted efficiently and effectively, and identifying and recommending improvements to internal control procedures, where required.

-The internal auditors plan their internal audit schedules in consultation with, but independent of, the Management.
+The IA plans its internal audit schedules in consultation with, but independent of, the Management.
 The internal audit plan is submitted to the AC for approval prior to the commencement of the internal audit.
-The AC will review the activities of the internal auditors, including overseeing and monitoring of the implementation of improvements required for internal control weaknesses identified.
+The AC will review the activities of the IA, including overseeing and monitoring implementation of the improvements required for internal control weaknesses identified.

-For FY2020, the AC met once with the internal auditors without the presence of the Management.
+For FY2021, the AC met once with the IA without the presence of the Management.
 The AC is of the opinion that RSM is adequately resourced with qualified personnel to discharge its responsibilities.
 The AC has reviewed the internal audit reports based on the controls in place and is satisfied that the internal audit function has been (i) adequately resourced, (ii) staffed by suitably qualified and experienced professionals with the relevant experiences and has the appropriate standing within the Group; and (iii) conducted in accordance with the standards set by professional bodies.